HomeHealth articlestongueWhite Tongue | Causes | Symptoms | Risk | Treatment | Prevention

 What Is the Treatment for White Tongue?

 In most instances, the white tongue may not need any treatment.
 The symptoms often settle on their own.
-But you may need to take an opinion with your doctor if it does not go away in two weeks or you have more severe symptoms like-
+However, individuals may need to get an opinion from their doctor if it does not go away in two weeks or if they have more severe symptoms, like-

 • Painful tongue.